 We applied image preprocessing, including several steps.
-First, the pixel intensity range was normalized from (-250,250 Houndsfield Unit) to (0,1).
-Intensity > 250 was set to 1, and < -250 was set to 0.
-In order to reduce computational complexity and memory usage, all images were resampled to have the same resolution of $256 \times 256$ in the axial and the slice number remained unchanging.
+First, the pixel intensity range was normalized from (-110,190 Houndsfield Unit) to (0,1).
+Intensity > 190 was set to 1, and < -110 was set to 0.
+In order to reduce computational complexity and memory usage, all images were resampled to have the same resolution of 256×256 in the axial.
 All the preprocessed steps were applied to both training and test datasets.
-In the test stage, segmentation results were resampled back to the original scale $(512 \times 512)$ .
+In the test stage, segmentation results were resampled back to the original scale (512×512 in the axial).